Jianqoq/Sclabel/README.md

 ```
 ![Image text](https://raw.githubusercontent.com/Jianqoq/Sclabel/main/Image/image2.jpg)

-In this sofware, a red rectangular will be displayed and its dimension represents slicing area when you are doing image cropping.
+In this software, a red rectangular will be displayed and its dimension represents the slicing area when you are doing image cropping.

 ![Image text](https://raw.githubusercontent.com/Jianqoq/Sclabel/main/Image/b6e9515a10957967ddee00befa6ea40.png)
-# How to convert json file to Yolo format
+# How to convert JSON file to Yolo format
 In the Dataset_manipulation_example/dataset_manipulation.py file, I provided an example to do this.
 Functions are 'convert' and 'convert_json2label'

 The first number represents the class name.
-The second and the third represents the center point of the bounding box relative to the image.
-The forth and the fifth represents the width and height of the bounding box relative to the image.
+The second and the third represent the center point of the bounding box relative to the image.
+The fourth and the fifth represent the width and height of the bounding box relative to the image.

-Json file this software generates includes two points of bounding box, image width, image height, and class name.
-Thus we can do some calculation to convert them to meet Yolo requirement.
+JSON file this software generates includes two points of the bounding box, image width, image height, and class name.
+Thus we can do some calculations to convert them to meet Yolo's requirement.

 ![Image text](https://raw.githubusercontent.com/Jianqoq/Sclabel/main/Image/format.png)

-In python, we can easily convert json file to dictionary by using json libary.
+In Python, we can easily convert a JSON file to a dictionary by using JSON library.
 ```
 import json
 jsonfile_path = '......'
 with open(jsonfile_path) as fp:
     dictionary = json.load(fp)
 ```
-After we get the information from the json file, we first get all the info from the dictionary.
+After we get the information from the JSON file, we first get all the info from the dictionary.
 ```
 width = int(dic['Image_width'])
 height = int(dic['Image_height'])
 points = ((item['Init Pos'], item['final Pos'], item['Name']) for item in dic['Label'])
 ```
-Then, we create a dictionary contain class name and corresponding number.
-Later, we use a for loop to store all the calculation result to a list.
+Then, we create a dictionary containing the class name and corresponding number.
+Later, we use a for loop to store all the calculation results in a list.
 ```
 dictionary = {
     'sdv': 1,